OpenSourceEconomics/ada_topics/src/ada_topics/pandas_basics/concatenate/screencast/slides.md

 - `cuba` holds a Series or DataFrame with data from Cuba

-- `spain` holds a Series or DataFrame with data from Cuba
+- `spain` holds a Series or DataFrame with data from Spain

 <br/>
 <div class="flex">